mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 The fonts choosen are from [Google Fonts](https://fonts.google.com/).
 Font "Princess Sofia" has been used for main titles and logo.
 Font "Raleway" has been used for text in paragraphs, messages and smaller titles.

+## **_User Story_**

+## **_Wireframes_**

+During the planning stage I have created a log out page as seen in the Wireframes.
+After consulting with my mentor I was advise that it was a better user experience if the User logs out to be redirected to the main page as a users logged out.
+This is because if the user logs out has probably completed whats intended and can leave the website.
+If the user logged out by mistake the log in link is present in the navbar.
+I agree with the point made and I have modified the Wireframes.